i-look-like-tintin/TCExplorer/README.md

 -Mackenzie

 PS.
 Also, for the love of god, I need to update the directory structure.
 I am refusing to deal with another single-directory mess of a project again lmao.
 I have learned my lessons.
 PPS.
 No, no I haven't.
+This is looking more unlikely as the hours pass.

 ## May's Immediate (<5 days) Roadmap
 - Add heatmap function to map dashboard